-- 1 tsp vanilla extract
+- 1 tbsp vanilla extract

-- 1 cup slivered almonds, lightly roasted
+- 1 cup 135 g slivered almonds, lightly roasted and cooled

-- 5 cups flour
+- 4 ½ - 5 cups 600 - 680 g all-purpose flour

 - 1 tsp baking powder

-- 6 - 7 cups powdered sugar (I usually use a whole 2-lb bag)
+- 6 - 7 cups powdered sugar I usually use a whole 2-lb bag

 - Preheat oven to 350 degrees F. Line baking sheets with parchment paper

 - Sift flour and baking powder in a large bowl.
-Gradually add flour to butter mixture.
-Add roasted almonds beat until mixed in.
+Gradually add flour to butter mixture until a dough forms.

-- Roll the dough into tablespoon-size balls, or roll out dough and cut into crescents, stars, or whatever shape you like.
+- Roll the dough into 2 tablespoon-size balls, or roll out dough and cut into crescents, stars, or whatever shape you like.